dkitley1975/Leannes-Learners/README.md

       Saving the changes by pressing ```ctrl + O```, then exiting by pressing ```ctrl + X```

-    This error continues - but if http://localhost:8000/ or http://127.0.0.1:8000/ are used in the address bar the site works, just not directly from the link in the output message in the terminal.
+    This error continues - but if ```http://localhost:8000/``` or ```http://127.0.0.1:8000/``` are used in the address bar the site works, just not directly from the link in the output message in the terminal.

-1.
+1. Next issue to arise

 ## Deployment